cytoscape/cytoscape.js-edgehandles/README.md

 1. Bump the version number and tag: `npm version major|minor|patch`
 1. Push to origin: `git push && git push --tags`
 1. Publish to npm: `npm publish .`
-1. If publishing to bower for the first time, you'll need to run `bower register cytoscape-edgehandles https://github.com/cytoscape&#x2F;edgehandles.git`
+1. If publishing to bower for the first time, you'll need to run `bower register cytoscape-edgehandles https://github.com/cytoscape&#x2F;edgehandles.git`a
+1. Create a Github release for Zenodo